There are a lot of people out there who do some sort of dance training, but how many of those people succeed in becoming professional dancers?

-We have no idea, and couldn’t find an answer on this one – but an educated guess would be 50% or more.
+I have no idea, and couldn’t find an answer on this one – but an educated guess would be 50% or more.
 A professional dancer with a career is someone who is making a good stable living from dance.
 A professional dancer can also just go from job to job and be unemployed as a dancer for long periods of time, working several other non-dance jobs to support themselves.

 Why do so many professional dancers quit?